Recruitment and HR – If talent is the primary asset in your organisation, why does HR not have a seat at the top table?

 With HR therefore becoming an ever more sophisticated and increasingly important part of any organisation, CEO’s of the future would be wise to ensure that their HR managers are given a seat at the top table.
 If people truly are a company’s greatest asset, ensuring they are represented when the big decisions are taken should be an imperative.

-JW Consulting Group are the No1.
+Wyatt Partners are the No1.
 Executive Search Firm in Data Analytics; specialist in Data Analytics leadership, they have developed proprietary assessment tools & frameworks that deliver the very best leaders in the field.

 Typical assignments they deliver include: CEO, Board Level, Managing Director, Chief Data Officer, Chief Analytics Officer, Chief Data Scientist, Head of Data & Analytics.